ivansanchezvera/cloudmapper-helm-chart/readme.md

 For example:
 `helm install cloudmapper-helm-repo-test1 cloudmapper-helm-chart-repo-ivan/cloudmappert-chart --values override.yaml --debug`

-### Problem: My pod takes a long time running, it havent reach the ready status.
+### Problem: My pod takes a long time running, it havent reached the ready status.
 ### Possible solution: Wait at for about an hour.
-Since this is running the full cloudmapper configure process, it is going thru a buch of AWS resources.
+Since this is running the full cloudmapper configure process, it is going thru a lot of AWS resources.
-You can override this via the config/audit_config_override.yaml file.
+You can override this via the `config/audit_config_override.yaml` file.
 [Check the official cloudmapper repo for more info on this] (https://github.com/duo-labs/cloudmapper#using-audit-config-overrides).

 ## References:
 Based on: